Pieczonogi, Świętokrzyskie Voivodeship

+Name

+The toponym of the village comes from the Pechenegs, a semi-nomadic Turkic people who settled in the area during the time of the Piast dynasty.
+The Pechenegs in this area may have come as military settlers or may have simply been herders.
+They also lent their name to Pieczonogi, Lesser Poland Voivodeship and Pieczonóg-Gacki, a village near Szydłów.

 Demography

 According to the 2002 Poland census, there were 432 people residing in Pieczonogi village, of whom 48.1% were male and 51.9% were female.
 In the village, the population was spread out, with 22% under the age of 18, 39.6% from 18 to 44, 18.1% from 45 to 64, and 20.1% who were 65 years of age or older.